Wandmalfarbe/pandoc-latex-template/examples/boxes-with-pandoc-latex-environment-and-tcolorbox/document.md

 This example demonstrates the use of the filter [`pandoc-latex-environments`] to create custom boxes with the [`tcolorbox`] package.
-*pandoc-latex-environment* is a pandoc filter for adding LaTeX environement on specific HTML div tags.
+*pandoc-latex-environment* is a pandoc filter for adding LaTeX environment on specific HTML div tags.
 For a list of all available options visit the [`tcolorbox` documentation](https://ctan.org/pkg/tcolorbox).